tuobangli/author_ber7/README.md

 # author_ber7
-stayed in Kuala Lumpur, waiting for reply.
+stayed in Kuala Lumpur, try to book visa to Singapore, waiting for reply.
+5